Hamiltonian learning with real-space impurity tomography in topological moire superconductors

 For this regression task, the architecture of the NN is shown in Table~\ref{tab:NN_regression}.
 We trained the NN for $100$ epochs with a batch size of 16.
-For the optimization of the weights, we are using the stochastic gradient decent algorithm and the Adam optimizer~\cite{adamOptim} with a learning rate of 0.001.
+For the optimization of the weights, we are using the stochastic gradient descent algorithm and the Adam optimizer~\cite{adamOptim} with a learning rate of 0.001.
 The loss function is the mean squared error (MSE).
 For the training and testing, we created LDOS for 2000 Hamiltonians for each Chern number where we varied the parameter $\delta_{J} \in [0, 2\lambda_R]$ and $\delta_{\Delta} \in [0, \lambda_R]$.
 This results in $6000$ samples which we divided into a training set of 5400 and a test set of 600 examples.
 Finally, we take as a benchmark of our procedure a convolutional neural network (CNN)~\cite{lecun2015deep} architecture.
 We take an analogous workflow as shown in Fig.~\ref{fig:workflow}(c), where three LDOS with different impurity positions are fed into the CNN which predicts the modulation of the exchange or superconductivity as a regression task.
 The architecture of the CNN is shown in Table~\ref{tab:CNN}, where three CNN networks are concatenated into a fully-connected NN and trained simultaneously with three input LDOS.
 For the training, we used 50 epochs with a batch size of 16.